Valer100/winaccent/README.md

 >
 > <img src="https://github.com/Valer100/winaccent/blob/main/assets/show_accent_color_on_window_stuff.png?raw=true">
 >
 > Also, the `titlebar_active` and `window_border` variables don't always return the same color.
-The window border color may be slightly different than the active titlebar color.
-Also, the user can change the color of the titlebar or window borders from the registry.
+The user can change the color of the titlebar or window borders from the registry.

 You can get the active titlebar color from `titlebar_active` variable and the inactive titlebar color from `titlebar_inactive`.
 The window border color can be obtained from `window_border` variable.